tvtt2k/Ag2_AEO/README.md

 - Uses **BrowserUseTool** for web browsing & SERP scraping.
 - **Context tracking** for summaries, prompts, and validation results.
 - YAML-based summaries for structured data reuse.
-- Configurable with different OpenAI models.
+- Configurable with different foundational models.

 ---
 🔑 Setup
 1. Clone the repository.
 2. Create a .env file in the project root with your OpenAI API key.
 3. CD into the folder src
-4. Create a virtual env and pip install the requirementw
+4. Create a virtual env and pip install the requirements
 5. Run "python main.py"

 ---
 I'm sharing a video on how to run and use the project: https://youtu.be/SNCaqAqn9Bk

-Common issues:
+Bugs to fix:
-1. Sometimes the model hallucinates and directs you to example.com, cancel the running process immedieatly and start the process again
+1. Sometimes the model hallucinates and directs you to example.com, cancel the running process immedieatly and start the process again.
+2. The validation agent doesn't always give the most accurate results event after using r